AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user clicks on a column to sort by it, the sort appears to work but instantly the results revert to the original sorting as it displayed before clicking the column.
 The sorting on any column is not retained.

-**Selecting "Nothing" reverts to the Report Default grouping**
+**Selecting "[!UICONTROL Nothing]" reverts to the [!UICONTROL Report Default] grouping**

 *Reports*

-When a report has a built-in grouping and the user attempts to select "Nothing" in the [!UICONTROL Grouping] drop-down menu, the report displays shortly with no grouping and then revert to the Report Default grouping.
+When a report has a built-in grouping and the user attempts to select "[!UICONTROL Nothing]" in the [!UICONTROL Grouping] drop-down menu, the report displays shortly with no grouping and then revert to the [!UICONTROL Report Default] grouping.

-**Removed "Blueprints access" tab from Blueprints preferences**
+**Removed "[!UICONTROL Blueprints access]" tab from Blueprints preferences**

 *Blueprints*

 NOTE: This issue exists only in the Preview environment.

-The Blueprints access tab has been removed from the Blueprints preferences modal.
+The [!UICONTROL Blueprints access] tab has been removed from the Blueprints preferences modal.
 No functionality has been removed from the Blueprints preferences.

 +++